monishkumarv/jetbrains-commit-manager/README.md

 ## Acknowledgments

-Inspired by the excellent commit management features in JetBrains IDEs.
+Inspired by the commit management features in JetBrains IDEs.

----

-Want to add a screenshot or gif?
-Drop assets into `resources/` and reference them here.